-Here are a bunch of back-to-school organization tips to try so you can keep up with your new back-to-school schedules.
+Here are a bunch of school organization tips to try so you can keep up with your new back-to-school schedules.
 Download the free Krazy Coupon Lady app and get updates on all the best back-to-school deals on supplies and learning tools.

 1. Choose outfits for the week and store them in a closet organizer.

-4. Stock up your freezer with family-friendly freezer meals once a month.
+2. Stock your freezer with family-friendly freezer meals once a month.

 You’ll keep your family fed with healthy, homemade meals without rushing through that pre-dinner hour of doom when everyone needs help, the kids are hangry, and you’re trying to do all the things while figuring out a frantic last-minute dinner plan.

-5. Put the family dinner ideas on a schedule so everyone can plan accordingly.
+3. Display family dinner ideas so everyone can plan accordingly.

 4. Make DIY snack packs and skip buying individually packaged snacks.

-7. Pick a designated spot for your ice pack collection in your freezer.
+5. Pick a designated spot in your freezer for your ice pack collection.

-Stick a container in the freezer (HINT: Dollar Tree has a variety of plastic bins for cheap) and fill it with ice packs.
+Stick a container in the freezer (Hint: Dollar Tree has a variety of plastic bins for cheap) and fill it with ice packs.
 Let your kids help out with the morning lunch routine by grabbing one to stick in their lunchbox before heading out.
 Be sure to replace them when your kids come home from school, otherwise, they won’t be useful for the next day.

 Rather than listen to your panicked kids screaming, “Where’s my hairbrush?!
 Did you see my hairbrush?!,” take school organization to the next level.
 Put everything into school supply caddies that they can keep in their rooms and grab before heading into the bathroom.
 No fighting.
 No panicking.
 Everything in one place.
 Boom.

-10. Master school organization on the go by packing everything your child needs — including snacks right in the back seat.
+8. Master school organization on the go by packing back seat snacks.

 Let’s face it, the family vehicle is more like a fully-equipped taxi.
-De-clutter and save yourself from a week’s worth of hunting down sports equipment by packing an organizer in your trunk every weekend before your busy weekday schedule begins.
+Declutter and save yourself from a week’s worth of hunting down sports equipment by packing a trunk organizer every weekend before your busy weekday schedule begins.

 TIP: Designate one slot to yourself and fill it with extra gym clothes to make quick workouts easier to fit into a busy day!

-12. Carry a kit full of school supplies in your car for any last-minute homework help.
+10. Carry school supplies in your car for last-minute homework help.